 An educational-cum-sightseeing study tour is an integral part of many courses.
 They also serve to familiarize the participants with Indian culture and history and are compulsory.
 Government of India bears the cost of such study tours during the Course.

 Participants selected for training Courses are expected to be medically fit.
 The Government of India will cover medical treatment only for ailments of immediate and emergency nature occurring in India.
 No medical reimbursement will be provided for ailments of chronic nature or for pre-existing medical condition.
 Participants must carry their medicines for chronic ailments like diabetes, hypertension, etc. and have to bear the expenditure for medicines and consultation of doctors on their own.

 TCS Colombo Plan

-Another cooperation programme of India, the Technical Cooperation Scheme of Colombo Pan, was started in 1950 with a view of providing technical assistance to neighboring Colombo Plan countries.
+Another cooperation programme of India, the Technical Cooperation Scheme of Colombo Plan, was started in 1950 with a view to providing technical assistance to neighbouring Colombo Plan countries.
 Through this Scheme, India provides comprehensive and integrated training to Asian member countries of Colombo Plan with the purpose of assisting them to enhance their administrative and technical capabilities through human resource development.
 The Ministry of External Affairs has been entrusted with the administration of the TCS of Colombo Plan since April 2010.
 Under this Scheme, India offers 500 slots for training in India at 26 centres of learning covering diverse disciplines keeping in mind the needs of our Colombo Plan countries.
 Sri Lanka is also a Partner Country of the 18 Partner Countries under this Scheme & working people from Government, Semi-Government & Private Enterprises can apply for the Training Programmes.
 Terms & Conditions are same as for ITEC.